dsanderson/heads-up/README.md

 ## How it works

 The system is built on top of python flask.
 It serves a small local webpage that is divided into a grid via flexboxes.
 The page loads additional content by setting the innerhtml of the flexboxes to stubs recieved from server endpoints.
 This allows a moderate amount of decoupling between display and content.
 To run, ""

+For the mandarin flashcards, requires a chinese font set like fonts-arphic-ukai or fonts-arphic-uming.